 The Certificate of Completion in Office Specialist is designed to meet the changing needs of future information technology/ administrative support employees by offering state-of-the-art software and technology training to prepare them for the workplace.
 Students learn to develop professional office skills necessary for employment in the business world such as computer applications (word processing, spreadsheets, databases, and PowerPoint), office procedures, human relation skills, and computer literacy.
 Students completing this Certificate of Completion can apply these classes to the Associate of Applied Science degree in Information Technology with a concentration in Information Systems and Technology.
 This certificate is available completely online.
-(The academic learning portion of ACCT 150 is available online.
-Students, with the aid of the

-Associate of Applied Science instructor, will need to find an appropriate, instructor approved site in their area to prepare tax returns for the service learning portion of the class.)
+(The academic learning portion of ACCT 2410 is available online.
+Students, with the aid of the Associate of Applied Science instructor, will need to find an appropriate, instructor approved site in their area to prepare tax returns for the service learning portion of the class.)

-Students should take CIS 120 before enrolling in CIS 150 or CIS 170.
+Students should take BCIS 1110 before enrolling in CIS 150 or CIS 170.

-ACCT 150 Personal Income Tax3
+ACCT 2410 Personal Tax Preparation .3

-BAD 201 Business Communication3
+BCIS 1110 Fundamentals of Information Literacy & Systems .3

-BOFT 102 Computerized 10-Key Operations1
+BOFT 102 Computerized 10-Key Operations .1

-BOFT 115 Workplace and Life Essentials3
+BOFT 115 Workplace and Life Essentials .3

+BUSA 2110 Business Communication .3

-CIS 106 Windows Fundamentals1
+CIS 106 Windows Fundamentals .1

-CIS 107 Internet Fundamentals
+CIS 107 Internet Fundamentals .1

-CIS 108 Basic Computer Maintenance and Troubleshooting 1
+CIS 108 Basic Computer Maintenance and Troubleshooting .1

-CIS 120 Fundamentals of Information Systems3

-CIS 140 Introduction to Word Processing3
+CIS 140 Introduction to Word Processing .3

-CIS 150 Introduction to Spreadsheets
+CIS 150 Introduction to Spreadsheets .3

-CIS 170 PowerPoint Presentations
+CIS 170 PowerPoint Presentations .1

-MATH 113 Mathematics for General Education3
+MATH 1130 Survey of Mathematics .3